Melanoma: Genetics

 It is believed that 5-12% of melanoma is hereditary.
 Having a family history of melanoma increases one's risk, with having a first-degree relative increasing one's risk of developing melanoma by 1.74 times.
 Having a personal history of melanoma increases the risk of developing another melanoma in the future, by some estimates an 8.40 times increased risk.
 Familial melanoma is more likely to present at an earlier age and more likely to present as multiple skin lesions than non-familial melanoma.
 Familial melanoma is also more likely to present as thinner lesions (less depth of skin invasion.

 A number of rare mutations, which often run in families, greatly increase melanoma susceptibility.
 Several genes increase risks.
 Some rare genes have a relatively high risk of causing melanoma; some more common genes, such as a gene called MC1R that causes red hair, have an elevated risk.
 Genetic testing can be used to search for the mutations.
 Melanoma with genetic mutations in the BRAF genes V600E or V600K (proteins involved in cell growth) are more responsive to therapy with the BRAF inhibitor dabrafenib plus trametinib.

 One class of mutations affects the gene CDKN2A.
 An alternative reading frame mutation in this gene leads to the destabilization of p53, a transcription factor involved in apoptosis and in 50% of human cancers.
 Another mutation in the same gene results in a nonfunctional inhibitor of CDK4, a cyclin-dependent kinase that promotes cell division.
 Mutations that cause the skin condition xeroderma pigmentosum (XP) also increase melanoma susceptibility.
-Scattered throughout the genome, these mutations reduce a cell's ability to repair DNA.
+Scattered throughout the genome, XP mutations reduce a cell's ability to repair DNA.
 Both CDKN2A and XP mutations are highly penetrant (the chances of a carrier expressing the phenotype are high).